-Table H-2: Housing Tenure, All Housing Types 1960-2000
+Table H-2: Housing Tenure, All Housing Types 1960-200

-1960 1970 1980 1990 2000 2010

-Owner Occupied 1,588 2,963 4,688 5,607 7,062 7,411

-Percent 90% 57% 54% 49% 53% 53%

-Renter Occupied 184 2,192 4,040 5,724 6,266 6,696

-Percent 10% 43% 46% 51% 47% 47%

-Source: U.S. Census, 1960-2010

-- 3 In 2012, the median home sale price in Lynnwood was \$269,775.2 This represents a 24% drop from the - 4 2008 median, \$354,950.
-57% of homes sold from 2008-2012 were three bedrooms in size and 31% were - 5 four bedrooms in size.
-The estimated 2012 median value for all homes in Lynnwood was \$300,800, - 6 compared to \$311,600 across Snohomish County.
-Assessor's data suggests that home values are - 7 recovering from the recession from 2013 to 2014, the average assessed value rose by 10.9%, the third- - 8 highest increase among Snohomish County cities. - 9 Housing is considered affordable if households spend no more than 30% of their income on housing - 10 costs, per HUD standards.
-This is particularly important for households with lower incomes, who may - have to sacrifice other needs to afford their housing.
-Those that spend more than 30% are considered - "cost burdened".
-Assuming a 20% down payment and using average rates of interest, property taxes, - utilities, and insurance, the estimated monthly cost for the 2012 median home would be \$1,547.
-A family - would require an annual household income of at least \$61,880 to afford this home, higher than the City's - median income but below Snohomish County median income.
-In 2012, 37.4% of Lynnwood's - homeowners were estimated to be cost burdened, compared to 38.1% across Snohomish County. - 17 The data concerning "cost burdened" ownership is somewhat suspect due to the huge impacts of the - recession on property values, household incomes and debt burden.
-Prior to the recession it was a - 19 common practice to buy as much house as could be afforded.
-People counted on continuing increases in - 20 salaries due to career growth and inflation to gradually decrease the "cost burden" of ownership while - 21 most people had a fixed rate, long-term mortgage.
-This is reflected in the 2012 ACS estimate for - 22 Lynnwood's median monthly homeowner costs which, at \$1,890, translates to a minimum required - 23 income of \$75,600, well above City and County median income.
-This scenario has failed to play out - 24 since the recession.
-The problems for many were compounded by their taking on variable rate mortgages - 25 and by the financial industries abuses in decreasing standards required to qualify for loans.
+3 In 2012, the median home sale price in Lynnwood was \$269,775.2 This represents a 24% drop from the

+4 2008 median, \$354,950.
+57% of homes sold from 2008-2012 were three bedrooms in size and 31% were

+5 four bedrooms in size.
+The estimated 2012 median value for all homes in Lynnwood was \$300,800,

+6 compared to \$311,600 across Snohomish County.
+Assessor's data suggests that home values are

+7 recovering from the recession - from 2013 to 2014, the average assessed value rose by 10.9%, the third-

+8 highest increase among Snohomish County cities.

+9 Housing is considered affordable if households spend no more than 30% of their income on housing

+10 costs, per HUD standards.
+This is particularly important for households with lower incomes, who may

+11 have to sacrifice other needs to afford their housing.
+Those that spend more than 30% are considered

+12 "cost burdened".
+Assuming a 20% down payment and using average rates of interest, property taxes,

+13 utilities, and insurance, the estimated monthly cost for the 2012 median home would be \$1,547.
+A family

+14 would require an annual household income of at least \$61,880 to afford this home, higher than the City's

+15 median income but below Snohomish County median income.
+In 2012, 37.4% of Lynnwood's

+16 homeowners were estimated to be cost burdened, compared to 38.1% across Snohomish County.

+17 The data concerning "cost burdened" ownership is somewhat suspect due to the huge impacts of the

+18 recession on property values, household incomes and debt burden.
+Prior to the recession it was a

+19 common practice to buy as much house as could be afforded.
+People counted on continuing increases in

+20 salaries due to career growth and inflation to gradually decrease the "cost burden" of ownership while

+- 21 most people had a fixed rate, long-term mortgage.
+This is reflected in the 2012 ACS estimate for - 22 Lynnwood's median monthly homeowner costs which, at \$1,890, translates to a minimum required - income of \$75,600, well above City and County median income.
+This scenario has failed to play out - since the recession.
+The problems for many were compounded by their taking on variable rate mortgages - and by the financial industries abuses in decreasing standards required to qualify for loans.
 At the time of - writing the resulting increase in "cost burden" statistics appears to be slowly reverting to norm.
-The - 27 process has been painful for many households who lost their homes and whose incomes decreased or - stagnated.
+The - 27 process has been painful for many households who lost their homes and whose incomes decreased or 28 stagnated.
 The City believes it will be several more years before this improvement is fully reflected in the - 29 data.

-- 30 Maximum affordable rents by income level are compared against Lynnwood's average rents by unit size, - including utilities, in Table H-3.
-Lynnwood's average rental units two bedrooms or less in size are - 32 affordable to households earning at least 50% Area Median Income (AMI), with rents on the lower end of - the range affordable to households earning between 30 and 50% AMI.
-For units three bedrooms in size - or larger, an income of at least 80% AMI is generally required.
-There is a limited supply of three - bedroom units affordable to households between 30 and 80% AMI and four bedroom units affordable to - 36 50 to 80% AMI.
-There is no evidence of traditional market rate units affordable to households earning - 37 less than 30% AMI.
-Informal internet research suggests that shared housing in Lynnwood (living with - roommates) is often affordable to individuals earning between 30 and 50% AMI, and possibly some
+30 Maximum affordable rents by income level are compared against Lynnwood's average rents by unit size, the range affordable to households earning between 30 and 50% AMI.
+For units three bedrooms in size or larger, an income of at least 80% AMI is generally required.
+There is a limited supply of three bedroom units affordable to households between 30 and 80% AMI and four bedroom units affordable to